Brazil – Risks of Reversed Elections

 Alejandro Zurita

 Dr. Alejandro Zurita (Barcelona, 1955) is a nuclear engineer, has a PhD on nuclear safety (TU Hannover, 1985) and was nuclear safety inspector in CSN.
 At the European Atomic Energy Community (Euratom) he was chairman of the reactor safety committee and head of safety at the High Flux Reactor (HFR) in The Netherlands, principal administrator in nuclear safety and fusion research, and head of International Nuclear Research Cooperation (2008-16).
-He was also minister counsellor on science, technology, and innovation of the European Union in Brazil (2016-20).
+In this last capacity, Dr. Zurita participated in the first exploratory missions at technical level to Iran on nuclear research and innovation.
+He also served as minister counsellor on science, technology, and innovation of the European Union in Brazil (2016-20).

 Would you like to share your thoughts?